Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Diverse Landscapes

-Another major reason for choosing the ABC trek over Poon Hill is the opportunity to see diverse landscapes.
-During the ABC trek, the trekkers can see different landscapes, from barren lands to lush jungles, rocky ridges, vibrant fields, glacial moraines, and snowy mountains.
-However, in the Ghorepani trek, the landscapes are limited to see and enjoy.
+Another major reason for choosing the ABC trek over Ghorepani is the opportunity to see diverse landscapes.
+During the ABC trek, trekkers can see a diverse range of landscapes, from barren lands to lush jungles, rocky ridges, vibrant fields, glacial moraines, and snowy mountains.
+However, in the Ghorepani trek, the landscapes are limited in what can be seen and enjoyed.

 Reach Machhapuchhre Base Camp